nijeesh4all/ShowOffTest/README.md

 ### Run using docker

-first you have to install docker.
+first you have to install docker. instructions on installing docker : https://docs.docker.com/machine/install-machine/

+once its installed make sure you have added the `.env` file as instructed above. docker

 ### Manualy run
 This application is made using Ruby on Rails.
 So first you need to install ruby version **2.6.3** to get started.